boiledpotatoe/boiledpotatoe/README.md

 ## 🚀 Glad you're here

 I'm an aspiring Full-Stack Developer, actively seeking internship opportunities that allow me to apply my skills in web development and database management.
-With a strong interest and focus on AI-driven applications, I'm eager to work on projects that combine cutting-edge technology with practical solutions.
+With a strong interest and focus on building AI-driven applications, I'm eager to work on projects that combine cutting-edge technology with practical solutions.

 - 🌱 **Currently Learning**: Advanced techniques in full-stack development, REST APIs, and UI/UX design.
 - 🛠️ **Skills**: